outdreamer/build-a-cure/docs/tasks/math_concept_mapping.md

       - example:
         - some structures are useful by definition bc they 'fulfill a requirement', which is a definition route of 'relevance' which involves 'usefulness' as one of its definition routes
         - others are 'probably useful' bc they tend to fulfill a general solution or optimization metric like 'reducing complexity' or 'increasing coordination/organization'
+        - some structures are only useful in a particular context, like how structures of 'counterintuition' are useful to prevent errors in 'complex system' contexts

     - example specific function mapping:
       - https://www.popularmechanics.com/science/math/g29251596/impossible-math-problems/